redbear/Duo/docs/firmware_deployment_guide.md

 ## <span id="using-dfu-util">Using dfu-util</span>

-Before using the dfu-util, you have to install it on your computer first.
+Before using the dfu-util, you have to install it first.
 Please follow the [dfu-util Installation Guide](dfu-util_installation_guide.md) to install it on your computer.

 For Windows users, if you havn't install the DFU USB driver for Duo, please follow the [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install the driver first.

+All of the firmware images are available on this [GitHub Repository](https://github.com/redbear/Duo/tree/master/firmware).
+Just download what you need.

 dfu-util command line options: